Skip to main content

 #

-• High-end boutiques (Greek designers)
+• High-end boutiques featuring Greek designers

-• Museum of Cycladic Art
+• Museum of Cycladic Art (underrated, fascinating)

-• Benaki Museum
+• Benaki Museum (one of the best in Athens)

-• Sidewalk cafes with people-watching
+• Sidewalk cafes that are perfect for people-watching

 Where to Eat